Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Use this setting to speed up multiple subsequent calls to a server.
                                Default: `0` sec (no linger).
+      --smi, --subscriptionmanagementinterval, --SubscriptionManagementInterval=VALUE
+                             The interval in seconds after which the publisher re-applies the desired state of the subscription to a session.
+                               Default: `never` (only on configuration change).
+      --bnr, --badnoderetrydelay, --BadMonitoredItemRetryDelay=VALUE
+                             The delay in seconds after which nodes that were rejected by the server while added or updating a subscription or while publishing, are re-applied
+                               to a subscription.
+                               Default: `1800` seconds.
+      --inr, --invalidnoderetrydelay, --InvalidMonitoredItemRetryDelay=VALUE
+                             The delay in seconds after which the publisher attempts to re-apply nodes that were incorrectly configured to a subscription.
+                               Default: `300` seconds.
+      --ser, --subscriptionerrorretrydelay, --SubscriptionErrorRetryDelay=VALUE
+                             The delay in seconds between attempts to create a subscription in a session.
+                               Default: `2` seconds.
       --otl, --opctokenlifetime, --SecurityTokenLifetime=VALUE
                              OPC UA Stack Transport Secure Channel - Security token lifetime in milliseconds.